Read & Apply Moving Averages in Forex

 The most popular and simplistic way to use moving averages is to divide the market into a bullish or a bearish one based on a cross.
-Even today, financial newspapers are referring to this crosses as being really important and defining for a market.
-In order to look for a golden or a death cross, a daily time frame needs to be open on the financial product one is interested in trading.
+Even today, financial newspapers refer to these crosses as being really important and defining for a market.
+In order to look for a golden or a death cross, a daily timeframe needs to be open on the financial product one is interested in trading.
 In our case, let’s use the daily chart on the EUR/USD pair.
-The next thing to do is to apply on the chart two different moving averages: one that takes into account 100 as a period (MA100) and one that considers 50 as a period (MA50).
-This means that MA100 is plotting a value based on the values of the last one hundred days, while the MA50 one is taking into account only the last fifty days.
+The next thing to do is to apply two different moving averages on the chart: one that takes into account 100 as a period (MA100), and one that considers 50 as a period (MA50).
+This means that MA100 is plotting a value based on the values of the last 100 days, while the MA50 one is taking into account only the last 50 days.

-The overall idea to interpret a market is quite simple: when the MA50 is moving above the MA100, or it is making a cross, this cross is called a golden cross.
-It means that from that moment on the overall market turned bullish and buyers should dominate that market.
-The opposite is true as well: when the MA50 is crossing the MA100 to the downside, the cross that formed is called a death cross and signals a bearish environment in the period ahead.
-The EUR/USD chart below shows both golden and death crosses as the MA50 (the blue line) is crossing above or below the MA100 (the black one).
+The overall idea to interpret a market is quite simple: When the MA50 moves above the MA100, or it makes a cross, this cross is called a golden cross.
+It means that from that moment on the overall market turned bullish, and so buyers should dominate that market.
+The opposite is true as well: When the MA50 crosses the MA100 to the downside, the cross that is formed is called a death cross, and signals a bearish environment in the period ahead.
+The EUR/USD chart below shows both golden and death crosses, as the MA50 (the blue line) crosses above or below the MA100 (the black one).

 Finding Support and Resistance Levels in Trending Markets

-Another way to use moving averages is to apply multiple ones on a chart in order to spot trend reversals or to add a position in a trend that already started.
+Another way to use moving averages is to apply multiple ones on a chart in order to spot trend reversals, or to add a position in a trend that has already started.
 In doing that, the moving averages to be used are the MA20, MA50, MA100, and MA200.
-Below is the four-hour chart on the EURUSD pair with all four moving averages plotted.
-The MA50 and MA100 have the same color as on the previous example, while MA200 and MA20 are represented in brown and magenta respectively.
+Below is the 4-hour chart on the EUR/USD pair with all four moving averages plotted.
+The MA50 and MA100 have the same colour as in the previous example, while MA200 and MA20 are represented in brown and magenta respectively.

-The idea behind this strategy is to wait until all those four moving averages are aligning in the so-called perfect order (20, 50, 100 and 200) and then trade in the direction of the overall trend when price is moving into the 50, 100 or the 200 MA, while the MA20 is not crossing above/below the MA50.
-The moment that this is happening, the support or resistance levels are not supposed to be used anymore.
-As mentioned at the start of this article, moving averages are a simple, yet very effective way to look at markets.
-Traders should use them with confidence as the underlying price is always more important than the fundamental news that causes a spike or a dip to happen.
+The idea behind this strategy is to wait until all those four moving averages are aligning in the so-called perfect order (20, 50, 100 and 200), and then to trade in the direction of the overall trend when the price moves into the 50, 100 or the 200 MA, while the MA20 is not crossing above or below the MA50.
+The moment that this happens, the support or resistance levels are not supposed to be used anymore.
+As mentioned at the start of this article, moving averages are a simple yet very effective way to look at markets.
+Traders should use them with confidence, as the underlying price is always more important than the fundamental news that causes a spike or a dip to happen.